 - Click here to apply through SOPHAS.

-- If you are an out of state or international student, you may qualify for a reduced tuition rate as part of the Global Disaster Management self-funded program.
+- If you are an out of state or international student, you may qualify for a reduced tuition rate as part of the Global Disaster Management Reduced Rate Program.
 Please click here for more information.

-To learn more about the Online MPH in Global Disaster Management and Humanitarian Relief, please contact an Academic Advisor at (813) 974-8874 or firstname.lastname@example.org
+To learn more about the Online MPH in Global Disaster Management, Humanitarian Relief & Homeland Security, please contact an Academic Advisor at (813) 974-6505 or firstname.lastname@example.org.

 - University of South Florida Disaster Preparedness Initiatives (usfdisastermgmt.wordpress.com)